Choosing a college may be one of the most important life decisions you will ever make. It takes great time and

 • Quality liberal arts curriculum

-• Four-year degrees and two-year graduate degrees
+• Four-year degrees and two-year graduate degrees in business and education

 • Connections to Rockford and international communities

-• Accelerated degree completion program in business
+• Accelerated degree completion program in business and health administration

 • Dedication to service learning and civic engagement